JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 | true | false | Increment minor version, set patch version to 0. |
 | false | true/false | Increment major version, set minor version and patch version to 0. |

-At the end of this phase, the version history of a piece of software might look like this:
+At the end of this phase, the version history of a piece of software looks like this:

 @{
     "highlightLineRanges": [{"startLineNumber": 1, "endLineNumber": 1},